This post is also available in: 简体中文 (Chinese (Simplified))

 Ending with triple identical number 201801777W 53415666P T18LL1222N T18LP5222S T18PF1666M

-Note: The underlined parts are prefix and suffix of UEN which are system-generated and cannot be changed.
+Note: The underlined parts are prefixes and suffixes of UEN, which are system-generated and cannot be changed.

 – UEN shall be your entity’s single identification number for interaction with government agencies.

-– UEN replaces all other identification numbers issued to them by different government agencies.
+– UEN replaces all other identification numbers issued by different government agencies.

-– For example, you can use it for filing your corporate tax returns, applying for import and export permits or submitting the employee’s CPF contribution.
+For example, you can use it to file corporate tax returns, apply for import and export permits, or submit the employee’s CPF contribution.

 – Businesses and local companies currently registered with the Accounting and Corporate Regulatory Authority (ACRA) will retain their ACRA Registration Number as their UEN.
-The reason for this is to minimise impact of UEN as these two entity-types constitute 85% of all registered entities in Singapore.
+This minimises the impact of UEN, as these two entity types constitute 85% of all registered entities in Singapore.

 Choosing Your Preferred UEN Identification